wp-plugins/flyzoo/readme.txt

 = Can I suggest a feature?  =

-We really care about your feedback and work hard to improve Flyzoo Chat, so your feedback is welcome!
+We really care about your feedback and work hard to improve Flyzoo, so your suggestions are welcome!

 == Changelog ==

+= 1.2.1 =
+* 05.19.2014 - New translations: Spanish, French, Italian and German
+	     - Improved users online counter
-= 1.2.0 =
+             - Avatars served from a worldwide CDN to improve chat performance = 1.2.0 =
 * 05.03.2014 - New feature: Secure Connection over HTTPS/SSL